getodk/collect/docs/WIDGETS.md

 }
 ```

 This example makes sure that the widget interface methods (`getAnswer`, `clearAnswer` etc) all behave as expected and also checks that the widget looks and behaves correctly.
-Widget test helpers make these tests easier to write and can be in `WidgetHelpers`.
+Widget test helpers make these tests easier to write and can be in `QuestionWidgetHelpers`.